Planning Division Fees: 2021 Fees

 Bridge Street District (BSD)

-Minor Project Review provides an efficient review process for smaller projects that do not have significant community effects including for building additions, exterior building modifications, accessory structures, parking plans, signs, and landscaping.
+BSD Minor Project Review provides an efficient review process for smaller projects that do not have significant community effects including for building additions, exterior building modifications, accessory structures, parking plans, signs, and landscaping.

 Wireless Communication Facilities

 Wireless Communication Facilities are subject to review under the requirements of Chapter 99 of the Dublin Codified Ordinances.
 Temporary Facilities, Co-locations, and Alternative Structures are reviewed by the Administrative Review Team utilizing the application listed above.
 New Towers are subject to Conditional Use review, see above, and are reviewed by the Planning and Zoning Commission or Architectural Review Board.
-For application inquiries regarding Wireless Communications Facilities, please contact Logan Stang, Planner I at 614.410.4652 or firstname.lastname@example.org
+For application inquiries regarding Wireless Communications Facilities, please contact Claudia Husak, AICP, Senior Planner at 614.410.4675 or firstname.lastname@example.org